jgorthi/Tic-Tac-Toe-Game/README.md

-# tic_tac_toe
+# Tic-Tac-Toe Game

-> An open source Tic-Tac-Toe game, developed using Flutter framework.
+> An open-source Tic-Tac-Toe game developed using the Flutter framework.
+Feel free to clone and do pull requests.

 ## Screenshots